For X4 Pharmaceuticals Inc. [XFOR], Analyst sees a rise to $3. What next?

-X4 Pharmaceuticals Inc. [NASDAQ: XFOR] traded at a high on 04/12/23, posting a 19.99 gain after which it closed the day’ session at $1.14.
+X4 Pharmaceuticals Inc. [NASDAQ: XFOR] gained 14.41% on the last trading session, reaching $1.35 price per share at the time.
 The company report on April 12, 2023 that X4 Pharmaceuticals Announces Late-Breaking Abstract of WHIM Phase 3 Clinical Data Accepted for Oral Presentation at the 2023 Annual Meeting of the Clinical Immunology Society (CIS).

 X4 to host virtual investor event on Tuesday, May 16.